sf-wdi-17/notes/lectures/week-07/_2_tuesday/dawn/README.md

 * Start a new rails app with `rails new learn_authentication`
 * Uncomment the `bcrypt-ruby` gem in your `Gemfile` and run `bundle`
-* Generate a user model with three attributes (username, password_digest)
+* Generate a user model with two attributes (username, password_digest)
   * Note, if we don't specify a datatype it defaults to a string

 ```